-Secrets of Winter Wildlife Watching
+Secrets of Winter Wildlife Watching [Infographic]

 In winter, Yellowstone National Park morphs into a picturesque wonderland, complete with snowy woods, ice pellets of geyser rain, frozen waterfalls, and abundant animals.
-Although the bears hibernate, bison, elk, mule deer, moose, wolves, and coyotes roam the park.
+Although the bears hibernate; bison, elk, mule deer, moose, wolves, and coyotes roam the park.
 In summer the creatures spread out to graze grassy mountainsides, munch leaves in the woods, or hunt for prey in the hills.
 But in winter the animals mass in the lower elevations.

 “Most of the wildlife cannot deal with the harshness of high-altitude winter conditions,” says Joshua Theurer, a resident instructor for Yellowstone Forever, the educational, non-profit arm of Yellowstone formerly known as the Yellowstone Association.
 “The animals have adapted by moving away from the harsh high country and into the valley bottom.”
 The snow also makes it easy to spot animal tracks as well as the animals themselves.